 Sagittal Scanning Plane

-A sagittal scanning plane is a view that appears to slice from left to right.
-Imagine looking from the right side of your belly and looking in.
-You can see which way is up and down, or front and back.
-Therefore, you wouldn’t be able to know right vs. left.
-It is a “long view,” so the only placenta location determination that is possible in this view is whether your placenta is anterior or posterior (toward the front, or toward the back).
-This is why sagittal scanning planes negatively impact accuracy for Ramzi Theory.
+A sagittal scanning plane provides a view that appears to slice from left to right, as if looking from the right side of your belly towards the center.
+While this view allows for identifying the orientation of up and down or front and back, it doesn't provide information about right versus left.
+It is commonly referred to as a "long view," and the only determination that can be made regarding placenta location in this view is whether it is anterior (toward the front) or posterior (toward the back).
+Due to this limitation, sagittal scanning planes can negatively impact the accuracy of the Ramzi Theory.

 Transverse Scanning Plane